Heinrich Mann: Work and exile

-Mann became persona non grata in Nazi Germany and left even before the Reichstag fire of 1933.
+Mann became persona non grata in Nazi Germany and left before the Reichstag fire of 1933.
 He went to France where he lived in Paris and Nice.
-During the German occupation, he made his way to Marseille, where he was aided by Varian Fry in September 1940 to escape to Spain.
-Assisted by Justus Rosenberg, he and his wife Nelly Kröger, his nephew Golo Mann, Alma Mahler-Werfel and Franz Werfel hiked for six hours across the border at Port Bou.
-After arriving in Portugal, the group stayed in Monte Estoril, at the Grande Hotel D’Itália, between 18 September and 4 October 1940.
-On 4 October 1940, they boarded the S.S.
+During the German occupation of France, he made his way to Marseille, from where Varian Fry helped him escape to Spain in September 1940.
+Assisted by Justus Rosenberg, Mann and his wife Nelly Kröger, nephew Golo Mann, and friends Alma Mahler-Werfel and Franz Werfel hiked for six hours, finally crossing the border at Port Bou.
+After arriving in Portugal, the group stayed in Monte Estoril at the Grande Hotel D'Itália between September 18 and October 4, 1940.
+On October 4, 1940, they boarded the S.S.
 Nea Hellas, headed for New York City.

+He then lived poor and sickly in Los Angeles, supported by his brother Thomas, who lived in Pacific Palisades (Thomas Mann House).
+The relationship between the two brothers was always difficult, because Thomas was more successful, had received the 1929 Nobel Prize in Literature and had a rich wife, and the brothers differed politically.
+Heinrich styled himself as a socialist revolutionary; Thomas, perhaps precisely because of this, at least in his younger years, adopted a conservative image.
+They also had little appreciation for each other's very different writing styles and topics.
+While Heinrich was considered a womanizer and philanderer who preferred lower-class women, Thomas valued respectability and looked down on his brother's constant string of mistresses and prostitutes whom Heinrich described quite openly in some of his novels and short stories.
+Thomas instead was fascinated by young men.
+For example, in 1911, Heinrich had accompanied his brother and sister-in-law to Venice, where they stayed at the Grand Hôtel des Bains on the Venice Lido.
+There he witnessed Thomas' obsession with a handsome Polish boy, Władysław (Władzio) Moes.
+Thomas processed his experience in the novella Death in Venice (1912).

-The Nazis burnt Heinrich Mann's books as "contrary to the German spirit" during the infamous book burning of May 10, 1933, which was instigated by the then Nazi propaganda minister Joseph Goebbels.
+The Nazis burnt Heinrich Mann's books as "contrary to the German spirit" during the infamous book burning of May 10, 1933, which was instigated by the then-Nazi propaganda minister Joseph Goebbels.

 Later life

 During the 1930s and later in American exile, Mann's literary popularity waned.
-Nevertheless, he wrote Die Jugend des Königs Henri Quatre and Die Vollendung des Königs Henri Quatre as part of the Exilliteratur.
-The two novels described the life and importance of Henry IV of France and were acclaimed by his brother Thomas Mann, who spoke of the "great splendour and dynamic art" of the work.
-The plot, based on Europe's early modern history from a French perspective, anticipated the end of French–German enmity.
+Nevertheless, he wrote Die Jugend des Königs Henri Quatre and Die Vollendung des Königs Henri Quatre about the French King Henry IV as part of the Exilliteratur.
+The two novels describe the life and importance of the highly controversial and womanizing yet successful king who was ultimately murdered.
+This work was acclaimed by his brother Thomas Mann, who spoke of the "great splendour and dynamic art" of the work.
+The plot, based on Europe's early modern history from a French perspective, anticipated the end of French–German enmity, similar to how the king had tried to end the French Wars of Religion.